seanbaxter/DirectXShaderCompiler/docs/YamlIO.rst

 Input
 =====

-The llvm::yaml::Input class is used to parse YAML document(s) into your native data structures.
+The llvm37::yaml::Input class is used to parse YAML document(s) into your native data structures.
 To instantiate an Input object you need a StringRef to the entire YAML file, and optionally a context
 pointer: